Book a Consultation

 For de facto partners, a relationship needs to be established for at least 12 months before an applicant is eligible for the partner visa application unless you have registered your relationship.

-The essence of a partner visa is to show evidence of a genuine relationship with your partner.
+The essence of a partner visa is to show evidence of your genuine and continuing relationship with your partner/spouse.

-Not on a long-term basis unless you are applying for a prospective marriage visa you are not required to live together.
+Applicants for a partner visa should intend to live with their partner on a permanent basis.
+If you are applying for a Prospective Marriage visa (Subclass 300), you are not required to live together

 No, the Department processes applications in the order of date of lodgement.
 A Registered Migration Agent can assist with presenting a decision ready application that assists with the efficient processing of a visa.

-When you apply for a s/c 820 visa, a bridging visa would be granted following the submission of your visa application; the bridging visa, however, would only come into effect when your current substantive visa expires.
-This allows you to remain living and working in Australia lawfully whilst the 820 visa is being processed.
+When you apply for a Subclass 820 visa, you will be granted a bridging visa.
+The bridging visa will only come into effect when your current substantive visa expires.
+This will allow you to remain living and working in Australia lawfully while your Subclass 820 visa is processed.

 The major reason for a partner visa refusal would be that the Department is NOT satisfied that you are in a genuine relationship with your partner.
 There may also be other factors that lead to a visa refusal, such as your and/or your partners and dependents’ health/character issues.